moq-wg/moq-transport/draft-ietf-moq-transport.md

 There are 4 types of filters:

-Lastest Group (0x1) : Specifies an open-ended subscription with objects from the beginning of the current group.
+Latest Group (0x1) : Specifies an open-ended subscription with objects from the beginning of the current group.

 Latest Object (0x2): Specifies an open-ended subscription beginning from